Emmvish/Online-Shopping/README.md

 # Online-Shopping (E-commerce) Application

 An E-commerce website with NodeJS based APIs based on microservices and MongoDB databases.
-Please check out the Software Engineering related documents of this project to understand how this project is structured using an event-driven and Microservices based architecture.
+Uses Event Driven Architecture for orchestration of microservices.

 This application offers the following features to its users (site admins, retailers and customers) :
 1. List your product as a retailer.